 Another member agreed: “Practice your pursed-lip breathing.
 It really does help with your oxygen saturation!”

-For people with PAH, something as simple as taking a shower can be difficult.
+For people with PAH, something as ordinary as taking a shower can be difficult.
 Long, hot showers or baths increase the risk of lowering blood pressure to a potentially life-threatening level.
+As part of pulmonary hypertension self-care, it’s important to adapt your bathing routine for safety and comfort.

 “I get bad anxiety when taking a shower or bath.
 I have to have a window cracked open or a small fan on,” another member offered.

-Talk to your pulmonologist about other ways you can safely and comfortably shower or bathe, including seeking guidance around common questions like “Can you wear oxygen in the shower?” and other tips around safe oxygen use.
+Talk to your pulmonologist (a doctor who specializes in treating the lungs) about other ways you can safely and comfortably shower or bathe.
+They can help you with common questions like, “Can you wear oxygen in the shower?” and offer tips on safe oxygen use.
 Be sure to also ask your pulmonologist about how to raise your blood pressure in a hurry, including if and when that would be necessary.

-Travel can also pose challenges for people with PAH.
+For people living with PAH, air travel requires careful planning and preparation.
+Understanding how pulmonary hypertension and flying interact is crucial for safe travel.
 “I can still travel and enjoy it with some limitations.
 My portable oxygen concentrator makes it possible,” a myPHteam member wrote.

 An oxygen concentrator pulls oxygen from the air and filters out nitrogen so your body receives higher oxygen levels.
 These devices are available only by prescription for certain types of lung diseases, such as pulmonary hypertension and chronic obstructive pulmonary disease (COPD).

 Researchers recommend people with PAH discuss their travel plans with their doctor well in advance.
-It’s important to get medical advice before flying with pulmonary hypertension, particularly if you need supplemental oxygen or use a pump for medication.
+It’s particularly important to get medical advice before flying with pulmonary hypertension if you need supplemental oxygen or use a pump for medication, as blood pressure and flying can present unique challenges for people with PAH.

 “Fluid gain is our worst nightmare!
 Read your labels!
 Sodium is in everything!
 Try to keep your feet elevated when you sit down.
 If you have support stockings, wear them during the day when you’re up,” stressed one member.

 When temperatures get too warm or too cold, people with PAH can have difficulty catching their breath.
+Weather management is an important part of living with pulmonary hypertension.
 One member had this advice: “With the increased temps and humidity, my shortness of breath is also increased.
 Trying to do more breathing exercises and keeping an inhaler on me!
 This is such a learning process!”

-Another member offered a tip for cold weather: “When the weather gets down into the teens and low 20s, I will usually wear a medical face mask to keep the frost and fog out of my lungs.”
+Another member offered a tip for managing cold weather with PAH: “When the weather gets down into the teens and low 20s, I will usually wear a medical face mask to keep the frost and fog out of my lungs.”

 Typical weather conditions, like temperature, rainfall, and humidity, are factors some may consider when thinking about the best place to live with pulmonary hypertension, but PAH symptoms don’t need to dictate where you live.
-Talk to your pulmonologist about ways to manage PAH symptoms given challenging weather so you’re prepared for weather changes.
+Talk to your pulmonologist about ways to manage PAH symptoms given challenging weather so you’re prepared.

 People with PAH have higher rates of sleep-related breathing disorders, such as sleep apnea, which can disturb sleeping patterns.
+In a small study from 2024, researchers found that 64 percent of participants with PAH experience poor sleep quality.
 A poor night’s sleep can take a significant toll on your energy and well-being.

 “I’ve noticed a lot of us have insomnia and need to take naps to get through the day,” a myPHteam member wrote.